reitzig/texlive-docker/README.md

-⚠️ Note that most CTAN mirrors do not maintain historic versions (cf. [tex.SE#460132](https://tex.stackexchange.com/questions/460132/historic-tex-live-distributions-https-sftp-mirror)), so keep in mind that widespread use of this workaround _will_ stress those few mirrors who do.
+⚠️ Note that most CTAN mirrors do not maintain historic versions (cf. [tex.SE#460132](https://tex.stackexchange.com/questions/460132/historic-tex-live-distributions-https-sftp-mirror)), so keep in mind that widespread use of this workaround _will_ stress those few mirrors that do.
 We strongly recommend upgrading to the latest TeXlive version as soon as possible!

 <!-- TODO: provide example-->